 All applications for any leave of absence must be made by parents/carer 20 days in advance.

-A copy of your form indicating whether or not the absence has been authorised will be sent home to you in your child’s book bag.
+A copy of your form indicating whether or not the absence has been authorised can be collected from the school office.

 Where an application for ‘Leave of Absence’ has been declined a letter will be sent home with the child concerned to inform the parents/guardian the request has been refused.
 Where leave of absence is taken and declined by the school this make result in a referral for other Local Authority services to work with the family.